By Rob Shaul, Founder

 Then something remarkable happened.
 Somewhere from inside me – a wiser voice crawled up and whispered, “Good for them” about my new competitors.

 Gone immediately was my scowl, replaced by a soft, but, ironic smile.
 Yes ….
 “Good for them,” I repeated, sincerely wishing my new competitors the best of luck, knowing first hand what it took to start from scratch.

-All that bitter effort and angry emotion was gone.
+All that bitter effort and angry emotion were gone.
 “Good for them” gave me the mental space to realize the best thing always for me to do, no matter the outside distraction, was focus on what I could control, and have faith that things would work out.

 Me and my new competitors competed back and forth for 5 years before I left the business.
 I can honestly report that at least for me, it was a healthy competition.